tvanfosson/azure-web-jobs-demo/README.md

 # azure-web-jobs-demo
 Demo code for presentation on Azure WebJobs

-**It will be difficult to build this project with reading all of this.**
+**It will be difficult to build this project without reading all of this.**

 I've attempted to set up some realistic, though simplistic, demonstrations of using WebJobs.
 The code is